grab-a-byte/blog/src/15-to-clean-or-not-to-clean.md

 | 1,000        | 14      | 24      | 16.9        |
 | 10,000       | 140     | 222     | 170.2       |

-For the test of the article, I will be mainly focussing on the bottom right figure, which is the average of the averages across the 10k requests.
+For the rest of the article, I will be mainly focussing on the bottom right figure, which is the average of the averages across the 10k requests.
 Why this particular number?
 It is where we are seeing the most variance in the results, so it's easier to draw conclusions from this figure.
-All the tables are available wih full figures for your viewing in the 'end-recordings' document.
+All the tables are available wih full figures for your viewing in the ['end-recordings' document](https://github.com/grab-a-byte/to-clean-or-not-to-clean/blob/main/StartPoint/end-recordings.md).

 ## Removing Libraries